grimme-lab/qc2-teaching/doc/programming.rst

    Despite being a bit oddly formatted the program correctly returned the number we have written in ``numbers.f90``.
-   ``numbers_prog`` will now always return the same number, to make the program really useful, we have to want to have the program *read* in our number.
+   ``numbers_prog`` will now always return the same number, to make the program useful, we have to want to have the program *read* in our number.

    Use the ``read(*, *)`` statement to provide the number to the program,